The 2020 General Election was November 3.

 Connecticut Secretary of State — The official webpage for the Connecticut Secretary of State.

 Connecticut Voter Registration Lookup –Connecticut residents can look up whether they’re eligible to vote.
-This resource also tells you the polling place for your most recent registered address.
+Use this resource to find the polling place for your most recent registered address.

 Connecticut Secretary of State: Voters with Disabilities Fact Sheet— “[I]mportant federal and state laws exist to protect your fundamental right to vote and prohibit discrimination on the basis of your disability.
 Those laws are designed to ensure that you have full and equal access to voting.
 The Office of the Secretary of the State is committed to ensuring that the polls are accessible to all voters and that you are fully able to exercise your voting rights privately and independently.”